hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_chipseq_quality_assessment.md

+> **NOTE:** Many of the plots that were generated in the ChIPQC report can also be generated using [`deepTools`](http://deeptools.readthedocs.org/en/latest/content/list_of_tools.html), a suite of python tools developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq or MNase-seq.
+If you are interested in learning more we have a [lesson on quality assessment using deepTools](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/may2017/sessionV/lessons/qc_deeptools.md).

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*